shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 #### CategoryIndex::getExportDataForIds()

-To finish partial exports we need to implement the last unimplemented method in CategoryIndex.
+To finish partial exports we need to implement the last unimplemented method in `CategoryIndex` to return all categories by their identifiers.
 We may also use already existing method from `CategoryRepository`.

 ```diff